Uberspace/manual/source/background-network.rst

 .. note::

-  This section expends on the technical implementation of network namespaces in our setup.
+  This section explains the technical implementation of network namespaces in our setup.
 If you only look for a higher-level understanding of the topic, can safely skip to the next one.